Fake Google Reviews Scam (How Hearing Clinics Can Fight Back)

-Scammers are bombing salons with fake 1-star reviews, then demanding payment.
+Scammers are bombing hearing clinics with fake 1-star reviews, then demanding payment.
 Learn how to spot the scam and what actually works to stop it.

 You check your Google Business Profile and your stomach drops.
 Five new 1-star reviews appeared overnight.
 They’re vague, generic, and oddly similar in tone.